pumpncode/ai-flags/readme.md

 # ai-flags

-This is code for the ai-flags website and a collection of experiments and tools for working with SVG, flags and AI.
+This is code for [ai-flags.deno.dev](https://ai-flags.deno.dev/) and a collection of experiments and tools for working with SVG, flags and AI.

 ## Get Started